 - Planning to pursue the CPA licensure but not presently be a CPA.

-- Completed at least 30 semester hours (or equivalent) of college coursework, including at least 6 semester hours (or equivalent) in accounting, by end of spring 2017.
+- Completed at least 30 semester hours (or equivalent) of college coursework, including at least 6 semester hours (or equivalent) in accounting, by end of spring 2023.

 - Maintaining an overall and major GPA of at least 3.0 (on a 4.0 scale).

 - An AICPA Student Affiliate member (or have submitted a new member application).
-Apply online at no cost: http://www.thiswaytocpa.com/aicpa-student-membership
+Apply online at no cost: www.thiswaytocpa.com/join-aicpa.

-- A U.S. citizen or permanent resident (green card holder).
+- A U.S. citizen or legal permanent resident.

-- Some financial need (i.e., not receiving a full or partial scholarship(s) and/or grant(s) that cover and/or exceed one’s educational expenses).
+- Some financial need (i.e., not receiving a full or partial scholarship(s) and/or grant(s) that combined cover and/or exceed one’s educational expenses).

-Note: AICPA and CIMA staff and their family members are not eligible to receive this scholarship.
+Note: The Association staff and their family members are not eligible to receive this scholarship.